-5.4.3 Thread-local state
+5.4.4 Thread-local State

-Even though the Microkit (or a user's Microkit-based system) is (part of) an operating system, it runs in user mode on top of the kernel.
+Even though the Microkit or a user's Microkit-based system is (part of) an operating system, it runs in user mode on top of the kernel.
 The kernel itself is single-threaded, but PDs run concurrently with each other and the kernel.

-In principle, it would be possible to develop a Microkit State structure that represents the entire static and dynamic state of a Microkit-based system.
-However, this would be both overkill for our present purposes (since we only intend to prove properties about single instances of libmicrokit, and each PD runs in a single thread), and would make automated reasoning difficult or impossible.
-The latter is essentially driven by the following understanding.
-We wish to reason about our code in a Hoare-style precondition/postcondition framework, and extension of Hoare logic to concurrent programs is not an entirely solved problem: Even if there were tried-and-true methods for verification condition generation in such frameworks, the combinatorial explosion caused by having to analyse preemption, order of execution, etc. threatens to exceed the capabilities of our SMT solvers.
+In principle, it would be possible to develop a Microkit state structure that represents the entire static and dynamic state of a Microkit-based system and then apply a concurrency reasoning model.
+However, for the moment, this would be overkill for our present purposes since we only intend to prove properties about single instances of libmicrokit, and each PD runs in a single thread.
+As part of the long-term objective of Global Correctness, dealing with concurrency will become a focal point.